Bucknell is required to furnish the 1098-T to you at your permanent address postmarked no later than January 31.

 Q. Where can I see additional information regarding my 1098-T?

-A. Students can view details of the amounts listed on Form 1098-T, as well as supplemental information which may help determine your eligibility for the Hope and Lifetime Learning tax credits, by logging into myBucknell at my.bucknell.edu and using the Banner Web Quick Link.
+A. Students can view details of the amounts listed on Form 1098-T, as well as supplemental information which may help determine your eligibility for the Hope and Lifetime Learning tax credits, by logging into my.bucknell.edu and using the Banner Web Quick Link.

 Q. Where can I get help with questions regarding my tax filing?